skip to main content

 Acton Court, Gloucestershire

-Acton Court is a a Tudor courtier's house near Iron Acton, Gloucestershire.
+Acton Court is a Tudor courtier's house near Iron Acton, Gloucestershire.
 Acton Court was built as a moated manor house in the 13th-century for the Acton family.
 Nicholas Poyntz added the East Wing onto the existing moated manor house shortly before 1535.
 The wing was lavishly and fashionably decorated to impress Henry VIII, who stayed in the house with Anne Boleyn in 1535.
 The house is one of the best-preserved mid-16th-century houses in the country.
 The house is within the council area of South Gloucestershire.

 Historic England Grade I Listed 1320155.